-27. ENTIRE AGREEMENT
+28. ENTIRE AGREEMENT

-27.1 The parties agree that this document represents the complete and entire agreement on all issues subject to bargaining.
+28.1 The parties agree that this document represents the complete and entire agreement on all issues subject to bargaining.

-27.2 Any and all agreements, written and oral, previously entered into between individual employees and Town officials are mutually canceled and superseded by this Contract.
+28.2 Any and all agreements, written and oral, previously entered into between individual employees and Town officials are mutually canceled and superseded by this Contract except as provided in the MOU to be signed contemporaneously with this Contract.
 Past practices or customary ways of doing things before the effective date of this Contract shall not be considered binding on the parties.

-28. PERSONNEL GUIDELINES
+29. PERSONNEL GUIDELINES

-28.1 The Town's Personnel Guidelines in all subject areas not covered by this Contract shall apply to members of this bargaining unit.
+29.1 The Town's Personnel Guidelines in all subject areas not covered by this Contract shall apply to members of this bargaining unit.
 However, in the event of a conflict between a provision of this Contract and any guideline, regulation, ordinance, or rule of the Town, the provision of this Contract shall control.

-28.2 Except as bargaining is otherwise waived in Section 4, Management Rights, any changes in Personnel Guidelines in subject areas not covered by this Contract and which materially affect mandatory subjects of bargaining may be subject to bargaining, as may be required by RCW 41.56.
+29.2 Except as bargaining is otherwise waived in Section 4, Management Rights, any changes in Personnel Guidelines in subject areas not covered by this Contract and which materially affect mandatory subjects of bargaining may be subject to bargaining, as may be required by RCW 41.56.

-28.3 With respect to such changes to the Personnel Guidelines, the Union will be given thirty (30) days advance written notice and an opportunity to request bargaining prior to the Town's adoption of amendments to the Guidelines.
+29.3 With respect to such changes to the Personnel Guidelines, the Union will be given thirty (30) days advance written notice and an opportunity to request bargaining prior to the Town's adoption of amendments to the Guidelines.
 In the event the Union requests bargaining, then bargaining will be as set forth in Section 28.2.
 In the event the Union elects not to request to bargain, the Town may implement the changes.

-29. SAVINGS CLAUSE
+30. SAVINGS CLAUSE